su2code/su2code.github.io/_tutorials/structural_mechanics/Linear_Elasticity.md

  3. SU2 will print the residual of the linear solver, and the simulation will finish after one iteration.
  4. Files containing the results will be written upon exiting SU2.
 The flow solution can be visualized in ParaView (.vtk) or Tecplot (.dat for ASCII).

 For this particular problem, the solver should have run very quickly.
-The output of the code will go over your settings, before initializing the solver.
+The screen output of the code will go over your settings, before initializing the solver.
 Once done so, you will obtain an output such as

 ```
 +---------------------------------------------------+